-- To provide a broad training and in-depth experience at a level sufficient for trainees to acquire competence and professionalism required of a specialist in Nephrology. - 2 To facilitate a trainee to acquire the knowledge, clinical skills, procedural competence and professional attributes in Nephrology. - 3 To cultivate a commitment to continuous medical education and self-learning, critical thinking and a drive towards advancing knowledge and clinical excellence in Nephrology. - 4 To enhance understanding of all healthcare issues related to the practice of Nephrology for holistic patient care, including healthcare administration, policy making and implementation. - 5 To acquire professional competence in training future trainees in Nephrology.
+- 1 To provide a broad training and in-depth experience at a level sufficient for acquiring professional and procedural competence required of a specialist in Nephrology. - 2 To enhance understanding of healthcare issues related to the practice of Nephrology for holistic patient care, including healthcare administration, policy making and implementation. - 3 To acquire professional competence in training future trainees in Nephrology.

 - 1 This period consists of three years of supervised and accredited training in Nephrology.
-The three-year training programme comprises two years of core training in Nephrology as described below (with a minimum of 12 months of core training to be undertaken in training units that have been formally accredited by the College), plus one year of training in any of the following: - 1.1 The same specialty which may be accredited for a maximum of 12 months, AND/OR - 1.2 A broad-based specialty, defined as either Advanced Internal Medicine (AIM) or Geriatric Medicine, which may be accredited for a maximum of 12 months, AND/OR - 1.3 Overseas training in Nephrology, which may be accredited for a maximum of twelve months, with prior approval by the specialty board, AND/ OR - 1.4 Research in Nephrology or Nephrology related specialties (hypertension, cardiovascular medicine, metabolic medicine, endocrinology, immunology or infectious disease), which may be accredited for a maximum of six months, with prior approval by the specialty board. - Within the 2-year period of core training, the trainee should devote: (a) a minimum of 12 months to general nephrology; (b) a minimum of six months to dialysis; and (c) a minimum of six months to renal transplantation in an accredited renal transplant unit/institution, which can be local or overseas. - Within the 2-year period of core training, the trainee should work in a hospital that provides obstetric service and actively take part in managing pregnant patients with renal problems (e.g. attending external consultation in obstetric wards) for at least 3 months, either during the period of general nephrology training or concurrently during the period of renal transplantation training.
+The three-year training programme comprises two years of core training in Nephrology as described below (with a minimum of 12 months of core training to be undertaken in training units that have been formally accredited by the College), plus one year of training in any of the following: - 1.1 The same specialty which may be accredited for a maximum of 12 months, AND/OR - 1.2 A broad-based specialty, defined as either Advanced Internal Medicine (AIM) or Geriatric Medicine, which may be accredited for a maximum of 12 months, AND/OR - 1.3 Overseas training in Nephrology, which may be accredited for a maximum of twelve months, with prior approval by the specialty board, AND/ OR - 1.4 Research in Nephrology or one of the Nephrology related specialties (hypertension, cardiovascular medicine, metabolic medicine, endocrinology, immunology, infectious disease, or genetics), which may be accredited for a maximum of six months, with prior approval by the specialty board. - 2 Within the 2-year period of core training, the trainee should devote: (a) a minimum of 12 months to general nephrology; (b) a minimum of six months to dialysis; and (c) a minimum of six months to kidney transplantation in an accredited kidney transplant unit/institution, which can be local or overseas. - 3 Within the 2-year period of core training, the trainee should work in a hospital that provides obstetrics service and actively take part in managing pregnant patients with kidney problems (e.g. attending external consultation in obstetrics wards) for at least 3 months, either during the period of general nephrology training or concurrently during the period of kidney transplantation training. - 4 To ensure the acquisition of a broad-based physician training for all Higher Physician Trainees undergoing Nephrology training, the College requires that all registered Higher Physician Trainees undergo dual training in a broad-based specialty, defined as either Advanced Internal Medicine (AIM) or Geriatric Medicine, together with training in Nephrology.
+Fellows who have been trained in Nephrology without a broad-based specialty will not be accepted as Trainer in any specialty in the future.

-- To ensure the acquisition of a broad-based physician training for all Higher Physician Trainees undergoing Nephrology training, the College requires that all registered Higher Physician Trainees undergo dual training in a broad-based specialty, defined as either Advanced Internal Medicine (AIM) or Geriatric Medicine, together with training in Nephrology.
-Fellows who have been trained in Nephrology without a broad-based specialty will not be accepted as Trainer in any specialty in the future. - 5 The structures of dual training programmes approved by the College include the following and Trainees must clearly indicate the programme chosen at the time of application to be registered as Higher Physician Trainee of the College: - 5.1 Concurrent training: A minimum of four years of supervised training is required.
-The training programme comprises 24 months (cumulative) of core training in a broad-based specialty and 24 months (cumulative) of core training in Nephrology. - 5.2 Sequential training: A minimum of five years of supervised training is required.
-The training programme comprises 36 months training in either Nephrology or the broad-based specialty followed by 24 months of core training in remaining specialty.
+- 5 The structures of dual training programmes approved by the College include the following and Trainees must clearly indicate the programme chosen at the time of application to be registered as Higher Physician Trainee of the College: - A Concurrent training: A minimum of four years of supervised training is required.
+The training programme comprises 24 months (cumulative) of core training in a broad-based specialty and 24 months (cumulative) of core training in Nephrology. - B Sequential training: A minimum of five years of supervised training is required.
+The training programme comprises 36 months of training in either Nephrology or the broad-based specialty followed by 24 months of core training in the remaining specialty.

 There should be ample opportunities for the trainee to observe and directly manage, and take on continuing responsibility for both outpatients and inpatients with a wide variety of acute and chronic kidney diseases.
-The trainee should acquire and develop the following knowledge, skills and attributes.
+The trainee should acquire and develop the following knowledge and skills.